Chirag-v09/Facebook-using-CPP/README.md

 # Facebook-using-CPP
-I make a CPP Project where I addd some functionallity of facebook.
+I make a CPP Project where I add some functionallity of facebook like login and register page.